Getting Started

 can be built and linked against.

-Below we describe how to use Microphysics in a "standalone" fashion,
+Below we describe how to use Microphysics in both of these modes.

 Standalone